gabwsant/gabwsant/README.md

 ### Hello there!
 My name is Gabriel.
 Here's some info about me:
 - 👨‍💻 I'm a Computer Science student;
-- 🧰 I work in computer maintenance;
+- 🧰 I'm a junior programmer;
-- 💬 Interested in programming;
+- 💬 PL/SQL - Java - Javascript
 - 🎮 I love video games;
 - 🎵 Addicted to music.